Demonstration of an interferometric technique for measuring vacuum magnetic birefringence with an optical cavity: Prototype Setup

 \subsection{Optical cavity}

-A detailed characterization of the optical cavity used in this study is available in Spector and Kozlowski (2024) \cite{Spector:24}.
-The cavity is formed by two 2" diameter mirrors with a single pass length of 18.99\,m leading to an \ac{FSR} of 7.892\,MHz.
-The nominal storage time is 1.30\,ms, corresponding to a finesse of 32,220.
-The input mirror of the cavity has a transmissivity of $90.0\pm0.5$\,ppm while the output mirror transmissivity is $89.8\pm0.4$\,ppm.
-The excess optical losses in addition to the mirror transmissivities was found to be 15\,ppm.
+A detailed characterization of the optical cavity used in this study is available in Ref.~\cite{Spector:24}.
+The cavity is formed by two 2" diameter mirrors with a single pass length of $(18.9938\pm0.0001)$\,m leading to an \ac{FSR} of $(7.89186\pm0.00003)$\,MHz.
+The cavity mirrors are mounted directly to separate optical tables and are contained within a single vacuum system.
+The lasers are injected via vacuum windows at both ends of the cavity.
+The nominal storage time is $(1.30\pm0.1)$\,ms, corresponding to a finesse of $32,200\pm200$.
+The input mirror of the cavity has a transmissivity of $(90.0\pm0.5)$\,ppm, while the output mirror transmissivity is $(89.8\pm0.4)$\,ppm.
+The excess optical losses in addition to the mirror transmissivities were found to be 15\,ppm.
 The power buildup of the cavity is 9470 and with 20\,mW typically injected for a measurement the cavity circulating power reaches nearly 200\,W. Typically values for the field overlap between the injected lasers and the cavity eigenmode were measured to be between 92\% and 97\%.
-The geometry of the cavity is nearly confocal with an average radius of curvature of the mirrors measured via the higher order mode spacing to be 19.95\,m.
-This helped reduce the size of the beam spots on the cavity mirrors while still avoiding degeneracies of higher order mode.
+The geometry of the cavity is nearly confocal, with an average radius of curvature of the mirrors measured via the higher order mode spacing to be 19.95\,m.

+The static difference in the cavity resonance frequencies due to birefringence, $\Delta\nu_{\theta}$, can be calculated from the measured frequencies using the expression:

-Section~\ref{Sec:HWP_rot} describes how the static birefringence of the cavity was measured by observing the change in the beatnote frequency of the fields stablized to the cavity resonances while rotating the polarization state of one of the fields.
-By doing this a $8.5\pm0.04$\,Hz peak to peak change in the beatnote frequency was observed.
-This indicates a static birefringence in the cavity of $(0.538\pm 0.003)\times10^{-6}$ leading to $\Delta \theta=(3.38\pm 0.02)\times10^{-6}$\,rad.
+This gives $\Delta\nu_{\theta}=4.1\pm0.3$\,Hz.
+Section~\ref{Sec:HWP_rot} describes how the static birefringence of the cavity was also measured by observing the change in the beatnote frequency of the fields stabilized to the cavity resonances while rotating the input polarization states using a \ac{HWP}.
+This technique resulted in a measured value of $\Delta\nu_{\theta}=4.25\pm0.02$\,Hz.
+The agreement between these methods is clear.

+According to the measurement with the rotating polarization states, the static birefringence of the cavity is $(0.538\pm 0.003)\times10^{-6}$, leading to $\Delta \theta=(3.38\pm 0.02)\times10^{-6}$\,rad.
 The major and minor polarization axes of the cavity are aligned at $40^\circ$ with respect to the vertical and horizontal directions and the polarization states of the input fields are aligned to them.
-For an actual measurement of \ac{VMB} the mirrors would need to be rotated to ensure the birefringence of the cavity is aligned to the direction of the magnetic field.
-This has not yet been attempted in this setup.
+In the future, we plan to rotate the mirrors so that the fast axis of the cavity is aligned to the vertical direction, but this has not yet been attempted in this setup.